We Have Always Lived in the Castle: Critical reception

 We Have Always Lived in the Castle was named by Time magazine as one of the "Ten Best Novels" of 1962.

 In March 2002, Book magazine named Mary Katherine Blackwood the seventy-first "best character in fiction since 1900".
-On Goodreads, the novel ranks #2 on the list of "Most Popular Books Published in 1962", as voted for by the website's users.
+On Goodreads, the novel ranks #4 on the list of "Most Popular Books Published in 1962", as voted for by the website's users.

+The lead paragraph of We Have Always Lived in the Castle has been described as "coercive," so much so that the reader finds it "impossible not to go on reading".

 Adaptations

 In 1966, the novel was adapted into a stage play by Hugh Wheeler, starring Heather Menzies, Shirley Knight, and Alan Webb.
 The play premiered at the Ethel Barrymore Theatre on Broadway on October 19, and closed after 11 performances on October 26.
 In 2010, Adam Bock and Todd Almond staged a musical version at the Yale Repertory Theatre in New Haven, Connecticut, which ran from September 23 to October 9.

 In August 2009, the novel was optioned for the screen by Michael Douglas' production company Further Films, from a script written by Mark Kruger, with the support of Jackson's son Laurence Hyman.
 The film adaptation, from Further Films and Albyn Media, was filmed in Bray and Dublin, Ireland from August to September 2016.
-Directed by Stacie Passon, it stars Sebastian Stan as Charles, Taissa Farmiga as Merricat, Alexandra Daddario as Constance, and Crispin Glover as Uncle Julian.
+Directed by Stacie Passon, it stars Taissa Farmiga as Merricat, Alexandra Daddario as Constance, Crispin Glover as Uncle Julian, and Sebastian Stan as Charles.
 The film premiered at the LA Film Festival on September 22, 2018, and on May 17, 2019, was released by Brainstorm Media.